By Michael Maynor

-The story was told to Roosevelt by a man named Bauman, who he referred to in the text as a “grizzled, weather-beaten old mountain hunter.”
+The story was told to Roosevelt by a man named Bauman, who was referred to in the text as a “grizzled, weather-beaten old mountain hunter.”
 There are no other details about Bauman except that he was of German heritage and had lived all his life on the frontier.
 The old mountain man tells the future president that he and an unnamed partner had planned to trap beaver in a remote section of the Montana wilderness near the Wisdom River (now the Big Hole).
 Other hunters avoided the area after a trapper’s mutilated body was discovered sometime earlier by a group of miners passing by his camp.

 Still, the two men were not to be deterred by the stories told of the area and ventured deep into the remote Montana backcountry.
 There they made a quick lean-to shelter, and with few hours of daylight left, made their way up the river to scout.
 They returned at dusk to discover their cover destroyed and their belongings scattered around the campsite.
 Thinking it was a bear, they cleaned up, and Bauman set about making supper.
 His partner left to investigate some tracks, and what he found could not have been made by a bear, but something that walked upright on two legs like a man; but no man could have left those prints.